 - Infected cats are often asymptomatic and can remain healthy with no sign of illness for many years or for their entire life; considering all factors, more cats likely die from having positive test results than die from FIV-related disease.

-- Testing is prohibitively expensive.
-The cost of testing (and often re-testing because of false positive test results) hinders the success of a spay/neuter program.
-The goal of the program is to spay or neuter as many cats as possible.
+- Testing can be prohibitively expensive.
+The cost of testing (and often re-testing because of false positive test results) hinders the success of a spay and neuter program.
 Resources are best applied to spaying and neutering more cats.
-And, increasing the number of cats that are spayed or neutered decreases the incidence of virus transmission.
+Increasing the number of cats who are spayed or neutered decreases the incidence of virus transmission.

 - FIV tests do not differentiate between FIV infection and FIV vaccination.
-A positive test is likely to result in euthanizing vaccinated cats that are not infected.
+A positive test is likely to result in euthanizing vaccinated cats who are not infected.